dhojayev/traderepublic-portfolio-downloader/README.md

-After researching couple of solutions that fulfill similar requirements were discovered, however, some are pretty outdated and do not benefit from new endpoints (actually websocket message types, but let's call them here that way for simplicity), some are very limit in fullfiling the main requirements: tracking purchases and sales of assets.
+After researching couple of solutions that fulfill similar requirements were discovered, however, some are pretty outdated and do not benefit from new endpoints (actually websocket message types, but let's call them here that way for simplicity), some are very limited in fullfiling the main requirements: tracking purchases and sales of assets.

 Main disadvantages of existing solutions in our opinion were: